modxcms/fred/docs/themer/cmp/themes.md

 ### Default Element

 The default element setting allows you to chose a default Fred Element and target area for placing the content on existing documents.
-The setting is formatted as `ID|target` where ID is the identification number of the Chunk and the target is the HTML Element within that Chunk identified with a `data-fred-name` attribute.
+The setting is formatted as `ID|target` where ID is the identification number of the Fred Element and the target is the HTML object within containing a `data-fred-name` attribute.
 This is useful for converting a standard resource to Fred, as it will place the existing content in the default element.

+If you aren't finding the identification number of the Fred Element, right-click on the top of the element grid and make sure the ID column is selected.

 ### Elements